 Obviously, if you have other needs, such as using the S-Video signal, you will have to use pre-arranged cables.
 If your TV does not have audio / video or S-Video inputs and the antenna is digital only, you will need an RCA to HDMI converter.

-Diagnostics 586220 for Commodore 64 – how to turn the Commodore back on after many years
+Diagnostics 586220 for Commodore 64 - How to rekindle the Commodore after so many years

-Even if you were lucky and your old Commodore 64 turned on, I recommend continuing reading this article on how to turn the Commodore back on after so many years since the last ignition.
+Even if you were lucky and your old Commodore 64 turned on, I recommend continuing to read this article on how to rekindle the commodore after so many years from the last ignition.
 In fact, in the video, we see the diagnostic test 586220 for the Commodore 64.

 It is possible to use only the interface to connect to the Commodore 64 expansion port.
 Connect the interface only when the computer is turned off.
 The complete test also consists of a series of connectors to be connected to the various ports of the Commodore 64.